iphicratesdata/iphicratesdata.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: The Mind No-Mind; The Flow State!
+title: The Mind of No-Mind; The Flow State!
 ---